Seattle’s Woodland Park Zoo jettisons COO, conservation exec and animal care director

 When Grajal was hired in 2016, Hawkes had been at the zoo for years.
 Zahler was hired in 2018 and Horiszny was hired in 2021.

 Grajal took charge in the wake of controversy over the zoo’s elephants.
-That debate raged between 2012, when a Seattle Times investigation found that elephants across the country were dying at double their birth rate, and 2015, when the zoo’s elephant exhibit closed under pressure from activists.
+That debate raged between 2012, when a Seattle Times investigation found that elephants across the country were dying at double their birthrate, and 2015, when the zoo’s elephant exhibit closed under pressure from activists.

 Grajal wrote in his all-staff message that the zoo will now search for a new COO with more emphasis on construction and contracts versus animal management experience; a new vice president of conservation and climate with more emphasis on climate issues; and a new senior director of animal care with emphasis on “quantifiable indicators of success.”

-The zoo’s head human-resources position is also vacant; the zoo’s vice president of people and culture took a job elsewhere last month.
+The zoo’s head human-resources position is also vacant: The zoo’s vice president of people and culture took a job elsewhere last month.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.